 The University reserves the right to enter student rooms for purposes of safety, improvements, routine maintenance inspections, or to control rooms in the event of an epidemic or emergency which jeopardizes the well-being of the occupant or other students in the hall.
 Residence Hall staff members should try to do room inspections in the presence of the resident or another staff member.
 If this is not possible, a door hanger should be left indicating you have inspected the room.

 If deemed necessary and advisable for the safety, security, and maintenance of an educational atmosphere, a room may be searched.
 Searches will be conducted only in accordance with the preceding statement or if there is reasonable cause to believe that a student(s) is using his/her room for a purpose in violation of federal, state or local laws, or University regulations.
-Any room search, except one conducted by law enforcement officers with a duly issued search warrant, must be approved by the Senior Vice Chancellor for Student Services/Administration, the Dean of Student Services, the Assistant Director of Housing, or the Community Director as the case may be.
+Any room search, except one conducted by law enforcement officers with a duly issued search warrant, must be approved by the Senior Vice Chancellor for Student Services/Administration, the Dean of Student Services, the Assistant Director of Housing, or the Housing Staff as the case may be.

 Sales and solicitations in the residence halls/apartments are prohibited.
 University related sales must be approved by the Assistant Director of Housing and Residence Life prior to the sale beginning.